 Warning: you’re able to install a plugin for anything.
 Some bloggers may install hundreds, of plugins.
 Don’t do this as they all have to ‘talk’ to each other.

-Not only may plugins generate unanticipated conflicts with one another, but they can also constitute a security risk because it’s doubtful that every plugin owner would keep his plugin updated over time.
-They also become a tremendous pain to deal with.
+Not only may plugins generate unanticipated conflicts with one another, but they can become a security risk because it’s doubtful that every plugin owner would keep his plugin updated over time.

 When you have so many plugins, it’s impossible to know which one is creating an issue.

 Personally, I try to keep my plugins to a maximum of 5–10 great plugins.
 Only install what is absolutely necessary.